 McCollum scores 28 as Trail Blazers beat Thunder 108-100

-PORTLAND, Ore.
-(AP) — CJ McCollum scored 28 points, Damian Lillard had 20 and the Portland Trail Blazers won their sixth straight game Saturday night with a 108-100 victory over the Oklahoma City Thunder.
+CJ McCollum scored 28 points and Damian Lillard added 20 in Portland’s sixth straight victory.
+The win left the Blazers alone in third place in the crowded Western Conference, while the Thunder dropped to seventh.

-Rookie forward Zach Collins added 12 points for the Blazers, part of a close cluster in the Western Conference standings that includes the Thunder, Spurs and Timberwolves.
+”I mean, it’s nice but it doesn’t really do anything for us right now,” McCollum said. ”To finish third 20 games from now would be great, but we have a long way to go.
+We’ve got a lot of games left to be played and I’m really looking forward to the challenge of us continuing to stick together defensively, continuing to stick to our principles and come away with close wins.”

-Russell Westbrook had 30 points and 11 rebounds for Oklahoma City, but the loss snapped a three-game winning streak.
+Russell Westbrook led the Thunder with 30 points and 11 rebounds, but the loss snapped a three-game winning streak.
 Paul George added 21 points.

 The Blazers led by 10 early in the fourth quarter but Westbrook converted a three-point play after Pat Connaughton was called for goaltending, pulling the Thunder to 95-90.
 Westbrook’s jumper got Oklahoma City even closer with 3:58 to go.